naston70/jeremys-it-lab/40.SNMP/snmp.md

 An NMS would ask: 'What value do you have for OID .1.3.6.1.2.1.1.5' and the device would reply: 'My value for OID .1.3.6.1.2.1.1.5 is SW1'

+#### SNMP Versions

+- Many versions of SNMP have be proposed/developed, however only three major versions have achieved wide-spread use:

+* SNMPv1:
+    - Original

+* SNMPv2c:
+    - Allows the NMS to retrieve large amounts of information with a single request, so it is more efficient
+    - 'c' refers to the community strings used as passwords in SNMPv1, removed from SNMPv2, and then added back for SNMPv2c

+* SNMPv3
+    - A much more secure version of SNMP that supports strong encryption and authentication